sadewadee/advanced-log-manager/README.md

 - Emergency recovery procedures

 = Can I use this with other debugging plugins? =
-Yes, Morden Toolkit is designed to work alongside other debugging tools.
+Yes, WP Debug Manager is designed to work alongside other debugging tools.
 It focuses on providing essential developer tools in one lightweight package.

 = Does this plugin modify my theme files? =
 No, this plugin only modifies configuration files (wp-config.php, .htaccess) and creates its own database tables for logging.
 Your theme files remain untouched.